mocchicone/Covid-19-Outcomes-in-Washington-State/README.md

 ## **Summary:**

 Our team was interested in exploring some lesser studied predictor variables for Covid-19 outcomes.
-We decided to limit our research to Washington State to reduce the scope of the project.
+We decided to focus our research to Washington State to limit the scope of the project.

 ## **Hypotheses:**